Suor/django-cacheops/README.rst

         ...                                  # everything else is passed to Sentinel() }

-    # To use your own redis client class,
-    # should be compatible or subclass cacheops.redis.CacheopsRedis
+    # Use your own redis client class, should be compatible or subclass redis.StrictRedis
     CACHEOPS_CLIENT_CLASS = 'your.redis.ClientClass'

     CACHEOPS = {